Is volunteering the same as working for free? No. It it is not.

-There are also more differences between being a volunteer and being an unpaid worker which are rooted in the “why” (as Simon Sinek would say), or the reasons that motivate someone to spend their extra time working for a nonprofit.
+The main differences between a volunteer and an unpaid worker are rooted in the “why” (as Simon Sinek would say).
+These are the reasons that motivate someone to spend their extra time working for a nonprofit.

 Volunteers believe in the goal

-One of the main reasons people decide to sign-up for volunteer work is that they believe in the mission of the organization they are supporting.
-For example, people who like dogs might be interested in volunteering for their local animal shelter.
-On the other hand, people who decide to work for free may not believe in the main goal and their reasons for signing up are not linked to a long-term vision.
-Sometimes people work for free because they need the experience to polish their skills, build a portfolio, or network.
+Free workers, on the other and, may not believe in the main goal.
+Their reasons for signing up do not have to be linked to a long-term vision.
+Sometimes people work for free because they need the experience to polish their skills, build a portfolio, or do some networking.

 Volunteers feel that their contribution is a choice